List of General Hospital characters introduced in the 2010s: Storylines

 Griffin bonds with mobster Sonny Corinthos (Maurice Benard) in the hospital chapel when they relate to losing a loved one to HIV/AIDS.
 Griffin is later revealed to be the new resident neurosurgeon and a friend resident trauma surgeon Lucas Jones (Carnes).
 Lucas and Griffin attended medical school together and though Lucas was a year behind him, Griffin always admired how good he was.
 He quickly realizes Sonny is concealing the truth about his paralyzed condition due to his work.
 He later comforts Elizabeth Webber after her house burns down.
 Griffin later apologizes to Sonny's wife Carly (Laura Wright) for having kept Sonny's condition secret from her.
 It is later revealed that Griffin has been stalking Anna Devane (Finola Hughes).
 Meanwhile, Griffin witnesses Tracy Quartermaine (Elliot) collapse from a seizure and convinces her with the help of her son Dillon (Robert Palmer Watkins) to admit herself to GH for treatment.
 However, Tracy prefers resident neurosurgeon Matthew Mayes (Riedy) as her doctor.
 Griffin clashes with Dr. Mayes when he believes Mayes has misdiagnosed Tracy's condition.
 Dillon personally request Griffin's second opinion.
 Anna later discovers some information about Griffin that leads her to believe he is connected to her late love, Duke Lavery (Ian Buchanan).
 Anna confronts Griffin who finally admits that he is Duke's son.
 Duke was involved with Griffin's mother before he left Scotland for Port Charles.
 After Griffin's birth, she attempts to contact Duke but decides against interrupting his new life with Anna opting to raise her son on her own.
 Meanwhile, when Mayes misdiagnoses Tracy and consults with specialist Hamilton Finn (Easton) to help treat her.
 By April 2016, Tracy's health worsens and she requires surgery and picks Griffin over Mayes.
 Meanwhile, Griffin bonds with Anna's granddaughter Emma (Brooklyn Rae Silzer) who is visiting from California.
 He also urges Anna and Sonny to avoid seeking revenge on Carlos Rivera (Jeffrey Vincent Parise) — the man who killed Duke.
-Griffin was in a relationship with Ava Jerome but break up due to him sleeping with her daughter Kiki, who he was dating at the time of her death at the hands of Ryan Chamberlain.
+Griffin was in a relationship with Ava Jerome but break up due to him having sex with her daughter Kiki, who he was dating at the time of her death at the hands of Ryan Chamberlain.
 After grieving the loss of Kiki for several months, Griffin decides to leave town in order to find peace.